 I attended St. John's College (A'13), where I wrote my senior essay on Plato's Phaedrus.
 As I studied the books on the College's program of study, I read mystics like Plato, Plotinus, and St. Augustine; in my extracurricular reading, I also encountered works of Eastern religion, including the Dhammapada, the Bhagavad Gita, and the Tao Te Ching.
 Like many before me, I realized that the essential sameness of these works transcends their apparent differences.
 I then began a meditation practice as a pragmatic way to experience the perennial truth of mysticism.

 My meditation practice initially began with exploring Shinzen Young's Unified Mindfulness system.
 I did a retreat at a Goenka Vipassana center, and practiced with that methodology for some time.
 I did a retreat at the Center for Mindful Learning in 2013, and, after an extended trip through Asia (and a brief retreat practicing in Chiang Mai, Thailand), I joined CML's Monastic Academy as a resident in 2015, and trained there for over two years.
 My meditation practice has been influenced by Shinzen Young, Soryu Forall, Edward Salim Michael, Upasaka Culadasa, and C G Mayya.

-During my time at the Monastic Academy, it became clear that my studies at St. John's were also a form of training - a training of the mind.
+During my time at the Monastic Academy, I realized that my studies at St. John's were also a form of training - a training of the mind.
 It also became clear that I needed to train my body.
-I have explored multiple forms of exercise and movement, including Freeletics and 5 Minute Flow.
-Moving forward, I am interested in movement practices that support my contemplative practice, such as Yoga and Tai Chi.
+I have explored multiple forms of exercise and movement, and am especially interested in contemplative movement practices.

 This is my vow, my unique commitment to being of service: a mutually supportive feedback loop between mind, body, and attention.